armphurin/Pet-Medical-Record/vue_pet/README.md

-# Employee Manager
+# Pet Medical Record

-> Vue.js app to manage employees that uses FireStore as a backend.
+> Vue.js app to manage pet medical record that uses FireStore as a backend.

 ## Build Setup